clearlinux/swupd-client/test/functional/README.md

 }
 ```

+4. The global_setup() function contains commands that are run only once per test
+script, it runs before any test in the script is executed.

-4. The setup() function contains commands that should be executed before every test in the test script.
-This is usually the best place for creating test objects that are pre-requists for all tests in the script.
-The test library provides many [fixtures](#test-fixtures) to create all these pre-requisits easily.
+5. The test_setup() function contains commands that should be executed before every
+test in the test script.
+This is usually the best place for creating test
+objects that are prerequisites for all tests in the script.
+The test library
+provides many [fixtures](#test-fixtures) to create all these prerequisites easily.
+A default value for the test_setup() function is already defined in the test library,
+but this is a minimal definition, only a test environment with name $TEST_NAME gets
+created, so if this is all your test needs you can then just remove the test_setup()
+from the test script so the pre-defined one is used, otherwise you will need to
+overwrite that function with your test prerequisites.

-5. The teardown() function contains commands that should be executed after every test in the test script.
-It is the most common place for cleaning up test resources created for and by tests.
+6. The test_teardown() function contains commands that should be executed after
+every test in the test script.
+It is the most common place for cleaning up
+test resources created for and by tests.
+Similarly as with the test_setup(), there is a minimal definition of the test_teardown()
+function already in the test library.
+In this definition, the test environment $TEST_NAME
+gets deleted, in most tests this is all it needs to be done as part of the cleanup, so
+if this is the case you can go ahead and remove the local test_teardown definition from the
+test script so the pre-defined one is used, if you have more specific cleanup needs you will
+need to overwrite the function.

+6. The global_teardown() function contains commands that are run only once per test
+script, it runs once all tests in the scripts have finished.

-6. Every test within the test file starts with the @test identifier followed by a description of the test.
+7. Every test within the test file starts with the @test identifier followed
+by a description of the test.
 Add one or more tests to the script as needed.

-7. From within each test, execute the command you want to validate by using the `run` helper.
+8. From within each test, execute the command you want to validate by using
+the `run` helper.

-8. Validate that the program under test performed as expected by using one or more of the [assertions](#assertions) provided by the test library.
+9. Validate that the program under test performed as expected by using one
+or more of the [assertions](#assertions) provided by the test library.
 <br/>

 ### Test Principles

-* Every test needs to run in its own test environment so they don't interfere with each other.
+* Every test needs to run in its own test environment so they don't interfere with
+each other.
 * Every test should clean up after itself.
 * Tests should be atomic and test only one thing per test.
-* Tests should be independent from each other, one should not need another one in order to work.
+* Tests should be independent from each other, one should not need another
+one in order to work.
 * Test files from the same "theme" should be grouped within the theme directory.
-Tests from the same type can optionally be added to the same test file, for example:
+Tests from the same type can optionally be added to the same test file, for
+example:
   * bundle-add  # A theme
     * add-single-bundle.bats
       * @test "add a bundle"